 Personnel acting as Emergency Response Coordinators and members of the Emergency Response Team should receive specialized training.
 Responders must be thoroughly familiar with the procedures included in the Emergency Response Plan, including the use of response equipment.
 Communities, local responders and medical providers included in the operation's Emergency Response Plan should be made familiar with the Plan and their responsibilities.

 Records should be retained documenting all training on responses to cyanide exposures and releases, including the names of the employee and the trainer, date of training, topics covered, and how the employee demonstrated an understanding of the training materials.
 Refresher training should be conducted regularly.

 Emergency drills simulating worker exposures and environmental releases are important training tools; these drills should be conducted periodically to provide hands-on training for the workers involved.
 Drills should be evaluated from a training perspective to determine if personnel have the knowledge and skills required for effective response, and training procedures should be revised if deficiencies are identified.

 Provide stakeholders the opportunity to communicate issues of concern.

-Operations should provide the opportunity for stakeholders to communicate issues of concern.
+Operations should provide the opportunity for stakeholders to communicate issues of concern with respect to cyanide use.
 In order for the communication to be meaningful and productive, the frequency and format for this input should be appropriate for the issues discussed and the nature of the concern.
-Methods to foster public input include open public meetings, creation of citizens' advisory panels and site tours for interested parties.
+Methods to foster public input include open public meetings, creation of citizens’ advisory panels and site tours for interested parties.
 Opportunities for public input are also available during the development and review of environmental assessments, or reviews of permits and licenses required by applicable jurisdictions.

 Initiate dialogue describing cyanide management procedures and responsively address identified concerns.